kubernetes/contributor-site/content/en/events/kcc2021/how-to-join.md

 4) The bot will dm you a unique link where you will need to complete a captcha.
    <br>
    <br>
-   **NOTE:** On desktop clients, ff you did not get a dm from the bot, right click on the bot name (`@YAGPDB.xyz`), and select **message**.
+   **NOTE:** On desktop clients, if you did not get a dm from the bot, right click on the bot name (`@YAGPDB.xyz`), and select **message**.
 That will take you to the correct prompt.
 On the web client, you need to click the "Home" server in the upper left corner in order to see the bot's message.